Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 • part-time schedules

-• simpler neighborhood programs with stable staff and fewer frills
+• neighborhood schools with steady staff and less brand packaging

 Best supporting reads: